crazystorm720/mqtt_lab/README.md

 2. **Monitor the System**: Use Prometheus and Grafana to monitor the performance and accuracy of your system.

 3. **Refine and Iterate**: Continuously refine your data generation, collection, and model training processes based on the monitoring data to improve system performance and accuracy.

-This detailed guide ensures that even technical audiences unfamiliar with the specific tools or technologies can follow along, providing enough context and support to implement the project successfully.